-- · Prepare school culture for positive behavioral strategies. - Provide through professional listening to empower practitioners to succeed in positive behavior strategies. - Ensure positive behavior strategy sustainability via schoolwide integration and stakeholder buy-in. - Create opportunities for students to become active participants in positive behavioral strategies. - Foster positive relationships among students, their families, school, and the community.
+- Prepare school culture for positive behavioral strategies. - Provide professional learning to empower practitioners to succeed in positive behavioral strategies. - Ensure the sustainability of positive behavioral strategies via schoolwide integration and community buy-in. - Create opportunities for students to become active participants in positive behavioral strategies. - Foster positive relationships among students, their families, the school, and the community.